Lauchschwert/Lauchbot/README.md

 - Added commandwhich allows you to download YouTube videos
 - Added Miesmuschel command
 - Added help command which shows all commands
+- Added reverse command which reverses a string
 # More coming soon!